May 8, 2008

 Logan signing in at the American Cemetery.

+The cemetery has a wonderful museum with lots of information and a few films with soldiers sharing their memories of the tragic day.
 It was such a surprise to turn around and see an old high school friend Dave Stott and his wife Denice on vacation in France.

 Most of the tombstones are crosses, but there are several Star of Davids.
 If you look closely there are a few rocks resting on the top of this star, we have been told that Germans leave a small rock whenever they visit a grave.